Bleach: Soul Resurrección: Development

 The original Japanese version, Bleach: Soul Ignition, was developed by Japan Studio and Racjin.
 The game was published by Sony Computer Entertainment and released on June 23, 2011.
-In May 2011, Soul Ignition, was confirmed for release in North America under new name, Bleach: Soul Resurrección.
-Soul Resurrección, was released on August 2, 2011 by NIS America.
+Soul Ignition, for North America under new name, Bleach: Soul Resurrección, was released on August 2 by NIS America.
 The game has a total of 21 playable characters that mostly come from the Arrancar arc.